 Batman and Superman take a selfie for a variant cover

 Application: In branding, the same method applies.
-If you don’t utilize bold branding or alike your products or services with the entire buying experience in mind, then you’re failing at an important part of business.
+If you don’t utilize bold branding or alike your products or services with the entire buying experience in mind, then you’re failing at an important part of the business.

 Application: Most managers cross-sell to every customer.
 And sure, higher sales volume means more profits.
 It’s without question that cross-selling is profitable in the aggregate.
 However, marketers that indiscriminately encourage all customers to buy more are making a costly mistake.
 Huh!
 What’s that?

-Yes – intuition will have you believe that once you’ve done all the hard work to acquire a sale you’re to automatically sell as many products or services as possible.
+Yes – intuition will have you believe that once you’ve done all the hard work to acquire a sale, you’re to automatically sell as many products or services as possible.
 Big mistake.
 Here’s why:

 Service Demanders: The unyielding customer will habitually overuse customer service in all channels, from phone to web to face-to-face interactions.
-The additional cross-buying will cause increase of service demands—along with overhead costs rising.
+The additional cross-buying will cause an increase in service demands—along with overhead costs rising.
 True to this effect, some retail banks have discovered increased requests of “service demanders” for things such as assistance with online banking and balance transfers more than doubling after customers began cross-buying.

 Revenue Reversers: Customers in this segment generate revenue but then take it all back.
-Within a business selling products, this typically happens through return of merchandise.
+Within a business selling products, this typically happens through the return of merchandise.
 In many cases, the more a “revenue reverser” buys, the more he/she will return merchandise.
 Businesses selling services will remit to “revenue reversals” when customers default on early termination loans or service contracts.

 Promotion Maximizers: These customers gravitate toward steep discounts and avoid regularly priced items.
 For the catalog retailer and for the fashion retailer, this means the average annual loss from each “promotion maximizer” will overhaul acquisition sales.

-Cross-selling to any of these problem customers is likely to trigger a downward spiral of decreasing profits or accumulating losses, for two reasons: First, cross-selling generates marketing expenses; second, cross-buying amplifies costs by extending undesirable behavior to a greater number of products or services.
+Cross-selling to any of these problem customers is likely to trigger a downward spiral of decreasing profits or accumulating losses for two reasons: First, cross-selling generates marketing expenses; second, cross-buying amplifies costs by extending undesirable behavior to a greater number of products or services.
 This happens even among customers who were profitable before they began cross-buying.

 Bat-Family: Batman (Bruce Wayne), Robin (Damian Wayne), Red Robin (Tim Drake), Red Hood (Jason Todd), Batgirl (Barbara Gordon), Nightwing (Dick Grayson)

 Application: For the Brand Manager, this lesson is about the delicate balance between pushing the boundaries while also staying message focused.
-The Brand Manager learns what the brand really means to the mass market (customer base, business partners, analysts, non consumers and future customers) and holds office over the messages and promises.
+The Brand Manager learns what the brand really means to the mass market (customer base, business partners, analysts, non-consumers, and future customers) and holds office over the messages and promises.

 What does this quote imply in today’s global online business model?
 How can discrimination in online communities be prevented?
 The answer is simple: It is neither possible to prevent discrimination, nor to avoid it.
 Although this perspective might seem like a pessimistic end to what appeared to be an optimistic post, this is not the case.

 Application: Instead, let’s redirect the original concern in the form of a better question: How can discrimination be managed in Internal online contexts?
-Approaching discrimination, multiculturalism and communication between cultures on the Internet should be handled with the following factors: First, the environment should be accessible and non-discriminatory based on an extension of the model of the basic principles of hiring qualified employees to include the issue of culture; second, the communities within the environment should not be required to be accessible and non-discriminatory.
+Approaching discrimination, multiculturalism, and communication between cultures on the Internet should be handled with the following factors: First, the environment should be accessible and non-discriminatory based on an extension of the model of the basic principles of hiring qualified employees to include the issue of culture; second, the communities within the environment should not be required to be accessible and non-discriminatory.

 It has to be accepted that, in some instances, multiculturalism will not work if both cultures interacting online do not wish for it to work.
 Even if one side wishes for it to work, if the other does not, then true multiculturalism will not be possible.